 These fine art prints are done with the highest quality materials.
 Each print is made on-demand to suit your choices in medium, size, and the option to frame it.
-Due to COVID-19, longer manufacturing and shipping times may prevail.
+Due to supply chain issues, longer manufacturing and shipping times may prevail.
 Please take that into consideration when ordering.

 You may purchase 6 different types of fine art prints.
 You can also select from various kinds of merchandise with these former bestsellers motifs.
 The merchandise is in beta testing, so if you experience any glitches, please let us know right away.
 If you have any questions, please call me at (727) 942-9020 or email me at fineartfan @ hotmail.com!

 If you would like to see how large a print looks in a furnished space, you may click on the "Wall Preview" tab to the right of each individual print.
 You can change sizes, backgrounds, and even wall colors to see how you like the print before your purchase.
 If you are viewing this website via a mobile phone, you may also use the "Live Preview AR" tab to the right of each image and see what the print will look like in the room you're in!